openstack/glance/doc/source/authentication.rst

 your situation.
 For more information, please refer to the Keystone documentation on the ``auth_token`` middleware, but in short:

-* Those variables beginning with ``service_`` are only needed if you are using a proxy; they define the actual location of Glance.
-That said, they must be present.
-* Except for ``auth_uri``, those variables beginning with ``auth_``
-  point to the Keystone Admin service.
+* Those variables beginning with ``auth_`` point to the Keystone Admin service.
 This information is used by the middleware to actually query Keystone about the validity of the authentication tokens.
-* The ``auth_uri`` variable must point to the Keystone Auth service, which is the service users use to obtain Keystone tokens.
-If the user does not have a valid Keystone token, they will be redirected to this URI to obtain one.
 * The admin auth credentials (``admin_user``, ``admin_tenant_name``,
   ``admin_password``) will be used to retrieve an admin token.
 That token will be used to authorize user tokens behind the scenes.